vaibhavguptahere/vaibhavguptahere/README.md

 ## About Me

-I'm a Computer Science undergraduate at Bennett University focused on building reliable, scalable software — from full-stack web applications to AI/ML-driven systems.
-My approach blends strong engineering fundamentals with a product mindset: I care as much about clean architecture and performance as I do about the end-user experience.
+Computer Science undergraduate at Bennett University (CGPA 8.82/10.0) with hands-on experience in full stack development, end-to-end software engineering, and AI integration.
+I architect scalable web and mobile applications using React.js, Next.js, and Node.js, with a strong focus on secure data management, role-based access control, and system efficiency.

-I enjoy working across the stack, from designing APIs and data models to shipping polished front-end interfaces, and I'm actively deepening my expertise in applied machine learning and cloud infrastructure.
+My work spans healthcare, civic-tech, and fintech domains — from building role-based dashboards and RESTful APIs to integrating generative AI assistants into production-style applications.
+I approach engineering with a product mindset: solving real user problems with clean, maintainable architecture.

 **Open To:**
-- Software Engineering Internships / New-Grad Roles
+- Software Development Internships
 - Full Stack Development Projects
-- AI/ML Collaboration & Research
+- AI/ML Integration Work
 - Open Source Contributions

 ---